Cacsjep/goxisbuilder/Readme.md

 ### Multiple Manifests
 In case of multiple manifest files for an application, you can use the `-manifest` flag to specify which manifest file to use for the build.

+### Ignore dirs or files
+Files or directories can be excluded from being copied into the container by prefixing their names with an underscore.

 ### Usage
 ```shell
 .\goxisbuilder.exe -h